Peacesimon/HR-Project/README.md

 ---
  - Power BI

+### Methodology
+1. Data Cleaning and preparation
+2. Exploratory Data Analysis(EDA)
+3. Formula Used
+4. Data Visualization

 ### Data Cleaning and Preparation
 ---
-In the initial phase of the data cleaning and data preparation, we perform the following functions
+In the initial phase of the data cleaning and data preparation, we perform the following functions:
-  1. The data was loaded, tranformed and cleaned
+  1. The data was loaded, tranformed and cleaned.
   2. Conditional columns were added such as  Attrition count, age sort and Job Satisfaction Rating

 ### EXploratory Data Analysis